feklee/tridiagonal-solve/README.md

     …
     |b[n-1]| > |a[n-2]|

-If that condition is not met, then it may happen that the algorithm cannot find a solution even if one exists.
+In other words: If that condition is *not* met, then it may happen that the algorithm cannot find a solution even if one exists.

 In case no solution is found, the result is `null`.
 For bad input, the result is undefined.